wp-plugins/are-you-a-human/readme.txt

 * Initial Beta release.

 == Upgrade Notice ==

+= 1.0.1 =
+Mandatory upgrade, plugin will not score

 = 1.0.0 =
 Signup process and admin page simplified and made cleaner.